moluwole/Bast/docs/installation.rst

     $ pip3 install bast

 This installs the latest version of Bast from Pypi.
-If you would prefer to make use of setup tools, you can clone the source from github  <https://github.com/moluwole/Bast> then using setuptools, you can install it
+If you would prefer to make use of setup tools, you can clone the source from the `Github Repository`_ then using setuptools, you can install it

 .. code:: bash